News, tips, and product updates.

 Most companies are addressing this by bringing employees in phases or eliminating assigned seats in favor of a more flexible workplace.
 However you manage your return, the office may look unfamiliar to your workforce without effective ways to navigate the office.

-Wayfinding from a mobile app can help employees find coworkers, meeting rooms, and available workspaces quickly.
-The right wayfinding software can also preventing employees from getting lost and minimizing interaction with high-touch traffic areas .
+Wayfinding from a mobile employee experience app can help people find coworkers, meeting rooms, and available workspaces quickly.
+The right wayfinding software can also prevent employees from getting lost and minimize interaction with high-touch traffic areas.

 Employees don’t want to sit at a desk because it’s required.

-Your workplace software and apps should allow space booking and give your employees the visibility they need to support their needs.
-That includes full visibility into desk and room availability, equipment and amenities, and an easy way to navigate to a space.
+Your workplace software and employee experience apps should allow space booking and give your employees the visibility they need to be successful.
+That includes full visibility into desk and room availability, equipment and amenities, and an easy way to navigate in the space.

-They should also enable employees to book any workspace — desks, huddle spaces, conference rooms, phone booths, or any other spaces — based on their preferences.
+They should also enable employees to book any workspace — desks, huddle spaces, conference rooms, phone booths, or other space types — based on their preferences.
 An office space booking system and employee experience app can help address that need.

 Post-pandemic, employers should provide employees with greater control over how they engage with the workplace.
-One of the best ways leaders can engage employees is by giving them a greater sense of autonomy in their environment using room scheduling software, office wayfinding, and other helpful tools from an employee experience app.
+One of the best ways for leaders to engage employees is giving them a greater sense of autonomy in the office environment using room scheduling software, office wayfinding, and other helpful tools from an employee experience app.

 Moving forward, 72% of employees want a hybrid working model that gives them the ability to return to the office on some days and work from home on others.

-For those who are eager to return, an employee experience app addresses many of the challenges they've faced during this time.
+For those who are eager to return, an employee experience app addresses many of the challenges they’ve faced during this time.
 In the workplace, employee experience apps provide a link between employees and the resources and tools they need.
-An employee experience app will be a key enabler of collaboration and productivity in the workplace.
+An employee experience app will be a key enabler of collaboration and productivity in the hybrid workplace.

 Turning your view to 2021, employee experience will continue to be influenced by a higher number of contextual factors.
 This means workplace leaders should provide employees with a sense of security and more flexibility when they return.

-Here are the features employees care about in a workplace app.
+Here are the features people want in an employee experience app.

-Employee mobile apps should enable productivity.
-That's an important purpose, but it's not enough to consider the functionality of an app without considering how the design and ease of use will impact employees.
+Employee experience apps should enable productivity.
+That’s an important purpose, but it’s not enough to consider the functionality of an app without considering how the design and ease of use will impact employees.

 Usability means productivity.
-Apps with a user-friendly and intuitive user interface (UI) have higher adoption rates because they're easier for employees to use and fit seamlessly into their day-to-day lives.
+Employee experience apps with a user-friendly and intuitive user interface (UI) have higher adoption rates because they’re easier for employees to use and fit seamlessly into their day-to-day lives.
 That means if an employee can find a room with easy-to-use wayfinding software, the quicker they can reach their destination and continue task productivity.

 If you discover an employee has tested positive for COVID-19, you need a way to respond quickly while protecting sensitive information.

-Using a workplace app, you'll be able to confidentially notify anyone on the floor or within a particular department of a potential exposure and communicate any testing that you may require before coming back to the office.
+Using an employee experience app, you’ll be able to confidentially notify anyone on the floor or within a particular department of a potential exposure and communicate any testing that you may require before coming back to the office.

 There has been a massive growth in digital adoption, particularly when it comes to conferencing software, collaboration tools, and other remote working solutions.

-Without technology, company resilience wouldn't have been possible.
-The connection between colleagues, leadership, company systems, and customers would have been much more difficult, work processes would have been too slow, and we wouldn't see the rapid acceleration of digital transformation and flexible work.
+Without technology, company resilience wouldn’t have been possible.
+The connection between colleagues, leadership, company systems, and customers would have been much more difficult.
+Work processes would have been too slow and we wouldn’t have seen the rapid acceleration of digital transformation and flexible work models.

-In the future, leaders should invest in a more flexible and tech-enabled employee experience, from the tools they use at home to the apps that improve their journey in the workplace.
+In the future, leaders should invest in a more flexible and tech-enabled employee experience, from the tools they use at home to the employee experience apps that ease their journey back to the workplace.

 The pandemic disrupted routines and has fundamentally changed how employees expect to engage with the workplace.

-Fortunately, Teem's mobile app helps leaders provide employees with the power to choose a place to work on-demand or in advance.
-Our employee experience app also gives employees easy access to relevant and important information, and more opportunities to collaborate in a meaningful way.
+Fortunately, Teem’s mobile employee experience app helps empower officegoers to choose a seat, desk, or room on-demand or in advance.
+Our employee experience app also gives employees easy access to important information and provides more opportunities to collaborate with one another in a meaningful way.

-Put your best foot forward with Teem's mobile app.
-Learn more about Teem's Return-To-Work Starter Kit by booking a demo.
+Learn more about Teem’s Return-To-Office solutions by booking a demo.